MattOhare1999/dissertation/documentation/timelog.md

 *7 hours* - Compared different similarity metrics to find best one - Euclidean, Hamming, Jaccard, Cosine, Manhattan and Minkowski.
 Have settled on Euclidean distance at the moment.

+## 13 Jan 2020

+*2 hours* - Some background revision reading on spring models

+## 14 Jan 2020

+*7 hours* - Started looking at creating spring models using Iain's code from last year as a starting point - decent progress was made but no visualisations yet.

+## 15 Jan 2020

+*2 hours* - Continued with the spring model visualisations, successfully creating some using hamming and euclidean distance as the metric.
+*0.5 hours* - Wrote up week 13 status report